-But apparently Kristin Cavallari is much smarter than I was.
-In a new interview with Coco Eco magazine, she says, "I don’t want to put anything on [Camden] which has chemicals, and so everything is organic.
+In an interview with Coco Eco magazine, Kristin Cavallari says, "I don’t want to put anything on [Camden] which has chemicals, and so everything is organic.
 If you can’t pronounce the name, you should not be eating it."

 Sure sounds simple enough.
 And it makes sense, too.
 (And now I'm kicking myself for not paying more attention to labels with my little guy.
 Fail.)

 In addition to Kristin's words of wisdom, here are some other great rules of thumb to follow as far as making sure you feed your baby in the most healthy way possible goes.

 Do: Make your own baby food -- if you really want to know what goes into your baby's food, the best thing you can do is forgo the jars altogether in favor of steaming, mashing, and pureeing fruits, vegetables, and meats.